geoffreyadebonojo-zz/tax-engine/README.md

 ```

 ##### To change an existing tax bracket
-Uses the index value of the tax bracket to update `lowest_amount` and tax `percentage`.
-Uses the index of the tax bracket.
+Use the index value of the tax bracket to update `lowest_amount` and tax `percentage`.
 You can't have more than one bracket with the same `lowest_amount`, so if you try to update a bracket and the new `lowest_amount` already exists on another bracket, you'll get an error.

 `POST /tax_bracket/update?uuid=9b44abb039da2fec8bbb&lowest_amount=30000&percentage=40&bracket_id=0`
 ```